Im-Manav/go-workshop/workshop-slides/pages/monitoring.md

     srv.ListenAndServe()
 }
 ```

-// Should this be included somwhere else?
-Efectivly the conclusion
+---

-Red Method:
+# Red Method
 - Rate (the number of requests per second)
 - Errors (the number of those requests that are failing)
 - Duration (the amount of time those requests take)
+---

+# Why Red?
-Good for microservices, and records things that directly affect users
+- Good for microservices, and records things that directly affect users
-Good proxy to how happy your customers will be
+- Good proxy to how happy your customers will be
-Generally, you want to focus on business metrics rather than technical ones (cpu used etc)
+- Generally, you want to focus on business metrics rather than technical ones (cpu used etc)
-Of course these can be useful in certain circumstances but shouldn't be your goal